Get over 50% off our best selling courses with code THANKFUL24!

 3. Once you get back home, sort it!
 Remove any choking hazards or candies that may be difficult to chew like taffy, gum, or hard candy for kids under 4.
 (Use this opportunity to put together a Parent Stash of your favorites!
 You know, for safety and all…)

-4. Allow your child to sort, explore and eat as much candy as they wants when you get home.
+4. Allow your child to sort, explore and eat as much candy as they want when you get home.
 Try not to comment on how much they are eating or pressure them to stop.
 Also, avoid overexcitement about candy – remember, we want our kids to see all food as food, not “something special.”
 Let them feel their own fullness and decide when to stop.
 If you haven’t been doing this with your kiddos, they may test you and overeat – which may lead to a stomachache.
 Try not to take the “see, I told you so” route with them; rather, gently discuss what happened and explain that sometimes if we eat more than our belly is hungry for, it hurts.
 If you start this approach young, you will likely be very surprised by how little your little actually eats!
 You might also notice that they’re more interested in collecting and sorting the candy than actually eating it.

 5. You provide, child decides.
 Decide how often you want to serve Halloween candy again for the next few weeks.
 Maybe you have some with each dinner or put some in their school or daycare lunch for a few days.